Trip World: Plot

+Release

+Originally, Trip World was released in Japan and Europe in a limited amount of units.
+The cartridge and its boxed packaging copies were sold at high prices in the following years.
+A set of 19 Famicom Disk System development disks, previously belonging to Sunsoft, was obtained by a video game collector, DreamTR (Jason Wilson), and was later dumped.
+In one of the disks, it featured early animation frames for the player's character, Yakopoo.
+The game was re-released for the Nintendo 3DS via Virtual Console in Japan on November 30, 2011, and in Europe on January 5, 2012.

+In April 2023, Limited Run Games announced they were developing Trip World DX, a remastered version of Trip World, in collaboration with Sunsoft.
+It was released for Nintendo Switch on November 30, 2023, and for PlayStation 4 and PlayStation 5 on February 15, 2024.
+A Microsoft Windows version was also announced for Steam but never released on the storefront for unknown reasons, instead being sold exclusively in limited physical quantities through Limited Run Games' official website.

-Reception and legacy
+Reception

 The German magazine ASM rated the game an overall score of 9 out of 12.
 The reviewer stated that Trip World is "in any case a treat for action fans".
 Video Games, another German magazine, rated the game a score of 68%.
 The magazine referred to Trip World as a "better" platform game and lauded its graphics and music.
 The review's author commented that Trip World is "ideally suited" for inexperienced players due to its low level of difficulty.
 Video Games also praised the "clear game structure", but criticized the "missing lasting appeal" for experienced players.
-Hardcore Gaming 101 praised the game's visuals stating it has one of the best visuals on the Game Boy.
-However, also criticized the game for being too easy.
+Hardcore Gaming 101 praised the game's visuals stating it has some of the best visuals on the Game Boy.
+However, they also criticized the game for being too easy.
 Marcel van Duyn of Nintendo Life was impressed with the visuals as well, but found the simplicity of the gameplay and the game's length to be lacking.
 Van Duyn therefore recommended Gimmick! instead, citing it as a game that was somewhat similar but did everything better.

+Retro Gamer included the game in their "Guide to the Game Boy" article in 2016 that listed the systems "essential releases".
+The publication compared Trip World to Gimmick! and complimented the "high quality" graphics and sound as well as the variety of power-ups and large stages.